 printing and publishing house.
 He would have been in his early 40's when this photograph was taken.

-the 19 July, 1887 issue of the London Gazette Clay was granted the honorary rank of Lieutenant-Colonel in the 3rd
+of the London Gazette Clay was granted the honorary rank of Lieutenant-Colonel in the 3rd Middlesex Rifle Volunteers.

-The second Richard Clay joined the 3rd Middlesex Rifle Volunteers sometime prior to 1887 when he is mentioned in the
+The younger Richard Clay joined the 3rd Middlesex Rifle Volunteers sometime prior to 1887 when he is mentioned in the

-would have been considered for promotion to the rank of Major in 1884.
+highly unlikely that the younger Clay, barely 20 at the time, would have been considered for promotion to the rank of

 London Stereoscopic Company - Photographer